 So how did this happen?

-Well, I suppose there were some factors at work.
+Well, I suppose there were some factors at work behind my free upgrade.

 Firstly I was Gold Status on the Emirates Skywards scheme.
 Airlines appreciate loyal customers and I think this is the first time I’ve ever been Gold Status with Emirates.